redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 and those on whom its hegemonic weapons have worked.
-But these weapons are in contradiction: the social peace upon which bourgeois ideology is predicated - the human half of Gramsci/Machiavelli's centaur image - is constantly at war with necessity and perverse joy of deploying armed force, in the form of the - increasingly indistinguishable - army and the police, against Black and Brown bodies at home and abroad.
+But these weapons are in contradiction: the social peace upon which bourgeois ideology is predicated - the human half of Gramsci/Machiavelli's centaur image - is constantly at war with the necessity and perverse joy of deploying armed force, in the form of the - increasingly indistinguishable - army and the police, against Black and Brown bodies at home and abroad.
 What we see again and again in the images of police violence and the various tools used by